 Is Off-Grid Living Legal in Kentucky?

 Off-grid living is not only legal in Kentucky, but it is common.
-There are approximately 13,5000 Amish living in Kentucky as well as many people who choose to live an off-grid lifestyle.
+There are approximately 13,5000 Amish residing in Kentucky, and many people choosing to live an off-grid lifestyle.

 Find an Amish store near you